 Managing the Program Kanban with the ART Sync

-One significant program event is the ART sync meeting, where Scrum Masters and Product Owners review the program Kanban system and pull in more work based on the available capacity at each state.
+One significant program event is the ART sync event (see Program Increment), where Product Management and Product Owners review the program Kanban system and pull in more work based on the available capacity at each state.
 Participants discuss new work, prioritize, schedule meet-afters, and make deployment and release decisions as needed.

 Further, the Program Board (see PI Planning) facilitates reviewing items in the ‘implementing’ state, including discussion of dependencies and execution.

 The Solution Kanban Systems

 This article described the program Kanban systems in depth.
 For organizations using Large Solution SAFe, the solution Kanban follows the same structure and process used for the program level.
 However, Solution Management and Solution Architects manage this Kanban, which operates with Capabilities instead of features.
 Also where useful, teams employ a Solution Epic Kanban for solution epics that mirror the Program Epic Kanban.